SUMMER 2023 LEAD AND PARKE FELLOWS

 Danielle D. Casale (she/her) is an MPA-PNP candidate specializing in Public Policy Analysis.
 She holds a BA in Sociology and Peace and Justice Studies from Fordham University.
 She is the Chair of the Wagner Policy Alliance and the Vice-Chair of Wagner City Government.

-As a Parke Fellow, Danielle will work with the Redistricting Program at the Brennan Center for Justice
+As a Parke Fellow, Danielle will work with the redistricting program at the Brennan Center for Justice

 Pictured is a headshot of a bespectacled, smiling young man with a light complexion, short, light brown hair, and in a blue blazer atop a white dress shirt.